Seattle, Bellingham, Online

 "On or around the 31st October in the northern hemisphere, 1st May in the southern, Samhain is the festival of the dead, a festival of remembrance and honouring of our dear departed friends and relations.

+The word Samhain is pronounced Sow(as in Cow)Inn, and is sometimes written in the Old Scottish Gaelic form as ‘Samhuinn’.
+It is said that at this special time of Samhain the veil that separates the worlds is at its thinnest.
+So our world, the world of Faerie, and that of the dead, blend as one.
+It is no wonder then that this night has become so wrapped in superstition.
 It is a night of wonder and magic.
 On this night the Cailleach (the Crone) comes to strip the leaves from the trees, to quicken the decay of the flesh of the year, so that it may feed the new life to come.
 We can also ask Her to take the unwanted aspects of our personal year away, so that these too might be transformed.
 Yet even on the darkest night of Samhain, whilst our minds ponder our mortality, if we listen carefully, we can hear the sound of a new-born child crying for its Mother’s breast, for soon it will be Alban Arthan, the Winter solstice, and the Wheel will turn once more."

 Event Location: Edge of the Circle Books in the heart of the University District -- Seattle's resource for Paganism & the Occult.
 There is a room downstairs we can use to meet for festivals.
 Please check out the website for all things pagan including new and used books, jewelry, ritual items, clothes, and more. https://www.facebook.com/profile.php?id=100057643021822